MhdAsfan/Workshop-Tools/Hunting API Keys in JavaScript Files: Practical Methodology.md

 Beyond JS on the main site, use GitHub and search engines to find more leaks:

 - GitHub search syntax for `apiKey`, `client_secret`, `token`, etc.
-- Custom dorks combining `site:github.com` + target’s org/repo names and secret-related keywords.[web:8][web:9]
+- Custom dorks combining `site:github.com` + target’s org/repo names and secret-related keywords.
 This often surfaces keys in:

 - Old front-end repos.
 - Internal tooling.
-- Demo or PoC projects accidentally pushed public.[web:8]
+- Demo or PoC projects accidentally pushed public.
 ---

 ## 9. Reporting and Responsible Disclosure